Enhance your skills, talents and craftiness while working on your mental wellbeing. Explore new opportunities and learn to enjoy YOU.

 Celebrating 40 years of Keeping the Community Informed

 The Pan-African Studies Community Education Program (PASCEP) is a low-cost, non-credit continuing education service of the Office of Community Relations.

-PASCEP has remained a pillar in the community for over 40 years, and is the most unique community education program in Philadelphia.
-With over 25 volunteer faculty members, PASCEP offers a multitude of diverse courses, including Introduction to Computers, Credit Education, American Sign Language, GED Preparation, African American Genealogy, African Drumming, Photography, Etymology, Criminal Justice, Sewing, Poetry and Creative Writing, Hip Hop, Spanish, and much more.
+PASCEP has remained a pillar in the community for over 40 years and is the most unique community education program in Philadelphia.
+With over 25 volunteer faculty members, PASCEP offers a multitude of diverse courses, including Introduction to Computers, Financial Education, American Sign Language, Workforce Development, Rites of Passage, African Drumming, Etymology, Entrepreneurship, Sewing, Reentry Education, Real Estate, Hip Hop, Spanish, and much more.